moon-studio/moonicon/CONTRIBUTING-SVG.md

 Drawing Method

 For most icons, the linear contour method is used to draw the head and corner shape of ** line and select the arc.
-The default contour thickness is 1.5px. the default color is pure black #000000.
+The default contour thickness is 1.2px. the default color is pure black #000000.

 For different scene icons with different sizes, the width of the contour can be adjusted according to the actual visual effect and context.
-It is recommended to se it at a hierarchical level, for example, the icon contour is corresponding to 16px,24px and 32px are set to 1, 1.5 and 2 px respectively.
+It is recommended to set it at a hierarchical level, for example, the icon contour is corresponding to 16px,24px and 32px are set to 1.2 px respectively.

 ### Icon Drawing Detail